behitek/behitek.github.io/blog/2024-07-18-rag-in-production.md

 - Create a good fake_answer is not easy, it is require a good LLM, such as OpenAI LLMs.
 - We have time at data processing, but user don't want to wait long time for the response.

+### Divide and conquer

+Divide and conquer is a technique for solving complex problems by breaking them down into smaller, easier-to-solve subproblems.
+This traditional approach can apply to many problems, including RAG.

+We can use this approach in both RAG backend (data processing & ingesting) and RAG frontend (user interaction with the pipeline).

+For example, we can divide the document into categories, or organize the data into a hierarchy structure.
+This helps narrow down the retrieval scope, thus improving the accuracy of the search results.

+On the other hand, we can also use this approach to divide the search query into categories - this is often call query router, which helps route the search query to the right pipeline.
+Another example is break the query into sub-queries.

+Thats some idea to consider, feel free to explore more or modify it to match your needs.

 ### Moving tasks from RAG-frontend to RAG-backend